 “Incorporating diverse perspectives and providing opportunity in West Michigan are central components of our mission as an organization.
 We are dedicated to the growth of our team by building the foundation for career and personal success.”Reese Van Heck, CEO of FWF.

-In 2020, Fifth Wheel Freight created the Harmony Network, an employee-led group committed to the vision of establishing education, unity and diversity among employees and the community.
-The Harmony Network hosts trivia sessions, happy hours and events focused on spreading awareness of key diversity initiatives such as women’s history, Black history and Hispanic heritage.
+In 2020, Fifth Wheel Freight created the Harmony Network (now called Diversity & Inclusion Alliance), an employee-led group committed to the vision of establishing education, unity and diversity among employees and the community.
+The Diversity & Inclusion Alliance (DIA) hosts trivia sessions, happy hours and events focused on spreading awareness of key diversity initiatives such as women’s history, Black history and Hispanic heritage.

-The Harmony Network is planning to host happy hours with team building and diversity exercises, the group gives monthly trivia prizes to support local, minority-owned businesses.
+The DIA is planning to host happy hours with team building and diversity exercises, the group gives monthly trivia prizes to support local, minority-owned businesses.
 Additionally, the team plans to do a coat drive in November.

 Diversity, equity, and inclusion are important topics for companies to address.
 FWF’s unmatched culture strives to educate and implement diversity initiatives for all employees.
 You can learn more about FWF and apply here.